Limiting Behavior of a Class of Hermitian-Yang-Mills Metrics, I: A localization of

-For our purpose, we will give a local trivialization of this vector bundle.
-We denote by $d_B$ the distance on $B$ induced from the Euclidean metric on $\mathbb C$.
+For our purposes, we will give a local trivialization of $V$.
+Denote by $d_B$ the distance on $B$ induced from the Euclidean metric on $\mathbb C$.
 Hence, $d_B$ does not depend on $\epsilon$.
-We pick a small $r_0>0$ so that the discs
+Pick a small $r_0>0$ so that the discs